api-platform/docs/core/swagger.md

 }
 ```

-## Changing the name of a definition
+## Changing the Name of a Definition

-ApiPlatform generates a definition name based on the serializer `groups` defined
+API Platform generates a definition name based on the serializer `groups` defined
 in the (`de`)`normalization_context`.
 It's possible to override the name
 thanks to the `swagger_definition_name` option: